The Craft of Science Writing: Critical reception

-Wai wrote, "The conversation among scientists themselves has not yet included learning from science writers and editors themselves, and thus this new volume, in my view, is important to read for scientists to understand what it is that science writers do, what it means to tell a great story about science, and the incentive structure that science writers are under especially as journalism is rapidly shifting."

-The editor of Brontide Journal said,"It is the go to source for anyone who wants to write about science.
-Whether that's the science behind the story or if the science, is the story itself."
+In ALA's CHOICE, Melody Herr wrote that the articles are organized "into an introductory course that covers becoming a science journalist, identifying a story idea, conducting research, writing the story, and building proficiency in core skills".
+She also said the articles demonstrate effective idea presentation, "through personal anecdotes, interviews with award-winning journalists, expert panel discussions, and visuals, including a marked-up science article, a flowchart, and helpful checklists".
 Herr wrote that the articles "address artistic, practical, and business aspects of the craft", as well as "the emotional strain of reporting and the journalist’s social responsibility to confront flawed science and incorporate diverse voices...
 Summing Up: Highly recommended.
 All readers".

+Estelle Erasmus wrote of the expanded version that Siri Carpenter "breaks down science writing so it is accessible for everyone".

+Bonnie Denmark, on the faculty of Western Connecticut State University and a member of the IEEE Professional Communication Society, wrote: "The Craft of Science Writing is an excellent craft book written by a diverse community of writers for a diverse community of readers...
+The new articles round out the collection with guidance on working with sensitivity readers, eradicating ableist language, critically evaluating claims, tapping into social media for sources, and basing writing on data, among other subjects."The Brooklyn Public Library's review noted:"...science writers have to spin tales seductive enough to keep readers hooked to the end, despite the endless other delights just a click away.
+How does one do it?
+Here, in a second edition, is a collection of indispensable articles on the craft of science writing as told by some of the most skillful science journalists working today."

+Jonathan Wai wrote in Psychology Today, that it "...seeks to illuminate the craft of science writing by collecting numerous perspectives from science writers themselves about how to improve their own craft of science writing."
+Wai wrote, "The conversation among scientists themselves has not yet included learning from science writers and editors themselves, and thus this new volume, in my view, is important to read for scientists to understand what it is that science writers do, what it means to tell a great story about science, and the incentive structure that science writers are under especially as journalism is rapidly shifting."

+Carolyn Crist wrote the pieces, "...offer advice about how to pitch stories, evaluate scientific and statistical claims, report on controversial topics, and engage readers with a scientific story."

+The editors of Brontide Journal said,"It is the go to source for anyone who wants to write about science.
+Whether that's the science behind the story or if the science, is the story itself."

-Jacqui Banaszynski said that this anthology and The Open Notebook, "while embedded in a science-based world, offer valuable wisdom for any writer who covers a challenging specialty subject.
+Jacqui Banaszynski said that the anthology and The Open Notebook, "while embedded in a science-based world, offer valuable wisdom for any writer who covers a challenging specialty subject.
 Or, frankly, for any writer who has the aspiration to do high-level, in-depth work."